 If you want to make an international transfer using wire transfer, you will need to know the SWIFT/BIC code of your recipient in Poland.
 If you’re unsure what it is, check out our SWIFT calculator to figure out the correct SWIFT code in Poland.

 When sending money to Poland from Germany using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate mark-up, and sometimes an additional incoming transfer fee.

-On the other hand, you usually only pay a sender fee and a small exchange rate mark-up when using online money transfer services such as Wise, TorFx and XE - Remit.
+On the other hand, you usually only pay a sender fee and a small exchange rate mark-up when using online money transfer services such as CurrenciesDirect, Wise and Atlantic Money.

 Before sending money to Poland from Germany, you should consider the following:

 This one’s easy.
 Simply use our comparison table above to find the best provider to send EUR to PLN.
 After that it’s just a process of making your transfer via the following steps: